 Section 14 Convening of Meetings

-(1) General Meetings of the Congregation shall be convened by Congregational Council.
+(1) General Meetings of the congregation shall be convened by Congregational Council.

-(2) Congregational Council determines the time and date of the meeting
+(2) Congregational Council determines the time and date of the meeting.

-(3) As a rule notice of meeting shall be conveyed to the members of the Congregation according to local custom at least 2 weeks prior to the date fixed for the meeting.
-It shall also be announced during worship service.
+(3) As a rule, Notice of Meeting shall be conveyed to the members of the congregation according to local custom at least 2 weeks prior to the date fixed for the meeting.
+It shall also be announced during worship services.

 (4) The Notice of Meeting shall include the agenda.